plasne/netbricks/README.md

-# Why NetBricks?
+# NetBricks

 I found myself using a lot of the same code and techniques from project-to-project, however, I was always copying the code and then it would deviate.
 I decided instead to take the best components from all my recent solutions and put the base level components into something I am calling NetBricks.

 Included:

 - Config
 - AccessTokenFetcher
 - SingleLineConsoleLogger

 ## Services